mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - GIT - Initing a Repo and Pushing to Origin.md

-# Cheat Sheet - GIT - Initing a Repo & Pushing to Origin
+# Cheat Sheet - GIT - Initing a Repo and Pushing to Origin

 By Jack Szwergold, September 15, 2015